Deir Dibwan: 1967–present

 In May 2024 Israeli settlers attacked Deir Dibwan from the east, burning tents and sheep pens.

+On December 26, 2025, settlers from the Or Meir outpost attacked the village.
+The attack began at night when settlers broke into a building, attacked and tied up two residents, and stole a herd of sheep.
+In the afternoon, dozens of settlers armed with rifles and cold weapons broke into the village, burned a house, and injured 12 residents.

+On 22 April 2026, on Israel's Independence Day, armed settlers stormed the village, killing 29 year old civilian Oda Awawda.
+Israeli army soldiers participated in the events, cordoining the village and arresting 30 residents.
+No arrests of the rioting settlers was reported.

 Migron

 According to the Israeli government, Israel's Supreme Court, and the Israeli organisation Peace Now, the land the illegal Israeli settlement of Migron sits on is owned by a number of Palestinian families living in Burqa and Deir Dibwan.

 In August 2008 the settler leadership of Migron were to vote on an Israeli Defense Ministry proposal to relocate the unauthorized Migron outpost, possibly to an undeveloped area of a nearby settlement.
 From the Israeli government-commissioned Sasson Report it was concluded that more than 4 million NIS of public funds were illegally invested in the outpost.
 On 17 December 2006 the Israeli State responded a petition from the legal owners, Palestinians from Deir Dibwan and Burqa, the Israeli State admitted that there was never any authorisation from any official, granted for its establishment.
 In addition the Israeli State admitted the outpost stands on private Palestinian land.
 After Israeli Prime Minister Ehud Olmert and Israeli Defense Minister Ehud Barak decided to evacuate the unauthorized outpost of Migron the Israeli State Prosecution informed the Israeli High Court of Justice of the decision.